-- 1. Provide Common Content A Background and Context, relative to the proposed change. - 2.
-Provide the curriculum for the program. - 3.
-Provide a projected schedule of course offerings for the program - 4.
-Provide program-specific goals (objectives) and specific student learning outcomes for the program. - 5.
-Describe how the student learning outcomes for the program will be assessed. - 6.
+- 1. A completed Substantive Change Cover Sheet [PDF]. - 2.
+Provide Common Content A Background and Context, relative to the proposed change. - 3.
+Provide the curriculum for the program. - 4.
+Provide a projected schedule of course offerings for the program - 5.
+Provide program-specific goals (objectives) and specific student learning outcomes for the program. - 6.
+Describe how the student learning outcomes for the program will be assessed. - 7.
 Provide course descriptions for all courses in the proposed program.
-Do not provide syllabi or catalogs (though course description excerpts from a catalog are acceptable). - 7.
-Describe admissions and graduation requirements for the program. - 8.
-Provide the planned method(s) of delivery, as defined in policy, of the program. - 9.
+Do not provide syllabi or catalogs (though course description excerpts from a catalog are acceptable). - 8.
+Describe admissions and graduation requirements for the program. - 9.
+Provide the planned method(s) of delivery, as defined in policy, of the program. - 10.
 Provide the planned location(s) at which the program will be delivered, i.e., on-campus and/or at specific off-campus instructional site(s).
-(Providing this information does not replace submitting a notification or prospectus for approval, if necessary, of an off-campus instructional site as required by policy.) - 10.
-Demonstrate compliance with Standard 10.7 (policies for awarding credit) of the Principles of Accreditation. - 11.
-Describe administrative oversight to ensure the quality of the program. - 12.
-For a program offered in compressed time frames, describe the methodology for determining that levels of knowledge and competencies comparable to those required in the traditional formats have been achieved.

-- 13. Provide Common Content B Faculty Qualifications, relative to the proposed change. - 14.
-Provide Common Content C Resource, relative to the proposed change. - 15.
+(Providing this information does not replace submitting a notification or prospectus for approval, if necessary, of an off-campus instructional site as required by policy.) - 11.
+Demonstrate compliance with Standard 10.7 (policies for awarding credit) of the Principles of Accreditation. - 12.
+Describe administrative oversight to ensure the quality of the program. - 13.
+For a program offered in compressed time frames, describe the methodology for determining that levels of knowledge and competencies comparable to those required in the traditional formats have been achieved. - 14.
+Provide Common Content B Faculty Qualifications, relative to the proposed change. - 15.
+Provide Common Content C Resource, relative to the proposed change. - 16.
 Provide Common Content D Institutional Evaluation and Assessment Processes, relative to the proposed change.